Office of Research on Women’s Health (ORWH)

 - Gender differences in smoking: National Institute on Drug Abuse.

-Did you know that every cell has a sex?
+All cells, not just stem cells, have a sex.
 Each cell in the body is either male or female, based on its DNA content contributed by XX (female) and XY (male) chromosomes.
-Other factors contribute as well, such as the source (maternal or paternal) of the X chromosome, and various other molecular “sex” signatures.
+Other factors contribute as well, such as the source (maternal or paternal) of the X chromosome, and various other biological signatures.
+Here are some examples of how sex affects stem cells:

 - Muscle-derived stem cells